jillbot/tsp/wp-content/plugins/tweet-old-post/readme.txt

 ThemeIsle is a <a href="https://www.codeinwp.com">Codeinwp</a> product.

-= Translations =

-* sk_SK translation by Patrik Žec (PATWIST) of http://patwist.com

 **Fortcoming**

-- Custom Schedule
 - Posts queue
+- Different post content for each account

 **Revive Old Post provides following features**